w512/w512/README.md

 ## Hi there 👋

+Hello there.
+My name is Nick and this is my personal site.
+I'm a software engineer with extensive experience of over 20 years:
+- **JavaScript** since the 2009 year
+- **Python** since the 2006 year
+- **Swift** since the 2014 year

+Sometimes I also use other languages: **Rust, Go, Lisp, Assembly**, and others.

 <!--
 **w512/w512** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.